 Awe is a new compiler for the ALGOL W language.
 It is a complete implementation of the language described in the ALGOL W Language Description, June 1972.
 Awe should be able to compile code intended for the OS/360 ALGOL W compilers with little or no modification.
 For details read the Awe manual, awe(1) and awe.mk(7).

-The main requirements for compiling Awe are a Unix-like environment (Cygwin is sufficient on Windows), GCC, Python, OCaml and (ideally) Boehm GC.
+The main requirements for compiling Awe are a Unix-like environment, GCC, Python, OCaml and (ideally) Boehm GC.
 For details read INSTALL and awe(1).

 Thank you to: Hendrick Boom, Tony Marsland, Carey Bloodworth and John Boutland for a great deal of expert advice, encouragement and testing; the authors of the Algol W Language Description for creating such an unambiguous work; and Julian Melville, for this web hosting.